miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 4
 - Reward: 10

 Elder Dragons are apocalyptic beasts.
 They are to dragons what dragons are to riding drakes.
 The size of a literal mountain, Elder Dragons were banished from Earth by the gods and archangels, early on before the Great Flood.
-There's 5 in the solar system currently, one on Mercury, Venus, Titan, Europa, and Pluto.
+There’s 5 in the solar system currently, one on Mercury, Venus, Titan, Europa, and Pluto.
 1+ others are known to have left the solar system, and there are a few dozen known to be scattered through the realms and elemental planes.
 They share the statistics of a dragon as seen in Metamorphosis, but are scaled up by a thousand and are intelligent, utilizing Relics from their hoard to work magic effects.

 Notes:
-+ Pick a location of your choice, for some reason the Elder Dragon of choice has become agitated and active, lashing out and if it's in the solar system, its roars are being picked up on human scientific equipment.
++ Pick a location of your choice, for some reason the Elder Dragon of choice has become agitated and active, lashing out and if it’s in the solar system, its roars are being picked up on human scientific equipment.
 It needs to be silenced one way or another.
 + Nothing escapes and Elder Dragon bite, not even spirits.